 Average read time: 12 minutes

-Through Lifebuoy’s Social Mission programmes and communications, we’ve helped over 1 billion people develop better handwashing habits, improving hygiene, protecting against illness and helping to prevent childhood deaths.
+Through Lifebuoy’s Social Mission programmes and communications, we’re helping people to develop better handwashing habits, improving hygiene, protecting against illness and helping to prevent childhood deaths.

 Handwashing with soap saves lives

 1 Child dies from pneumonia or diarrhoea every 23 seconds

 According to UNICEF, every 23 seconds a child somewhere in the world dies from either pneumonia or diarrhoea.
 Yet we know that handwashing can reduce incidences of pneumonia by 23%, and diarrhoea by up to 45%.
 Goal 6 of the UN Sustainable Development Goals (SDGs) recognises handwashing with soap as crucial to better health too.